Urban Photography in Quebec: Locations, Light, and Inspiration

 The challenge and the reward

-Few cities in the world offer what Quebec City offers photographers in winter.
-Snow, frost, the lights of the Carnival, the steam on the frozen St. Lawrence River: images that cannot be captured anywhere else.
+Few cities in the world offer what Quebec provides in winter to photographers.
+The snow, the frost, the lights of the Carnival, the steam over the frozen Saint Lawrence: images that cannot be captured anywhere else.

-Winter Quebec City under the snow: a unique terrain
+Winter Quebec under the snow: a unique setting

-When snow covers Château Frontenac, the Plains of Abraham and the streets of Petit-Champlain, Quebec City becomes a giant postcard image.
+When snow covers the Château Frontenac, the Plains of Abraham, and the alleys of Petit-Champlain, Quebec becomes a giant postcard image.
 But beyond the clichés, winter offers more subtle images: the low light on fresh snow early in the morning, footprints in a deserted alley, steam rising from coffee stumps in the street.
 Intimate and precious images.

 Condition-20°C possible